-Repetier is a free 3D slicer which allows you to easily import your 3D models and then rotate, scale or move them however you need to before 3D printing them.
+Repetier is a free 3D slicer that allows you to easily import your 3D models and then rotate, scale or move them however you need to before 3D printing them.

-If you’re a manufacturer and looking for a good 3D slicer to use for your 3D printers, Repetier also offer a branded option so you can have your own custom version.
+If you’re a manufacturer and looking for a good 3D slicer to use for your 3D printers, Repetier also offers a branded option so you can have your own custom version.
 You get your own branding and digital signature, as well as all Repetier’s custom print settings and filament settings to reduce time spent answering your customers’ questions.

 OctoPrint — 3D printer host for remote printing & also a 3D printer slicer